rw-hsma-fpga/microblaze-globalvar-fixes/README.md

 ./add_load_segments.sh <linkerscript.ld>
 ```

-## 1b) Split into RAM and ROM
+### 1b - Split into RAM and ROM

-The bash script **split_into_ram_rom.sh** creates two new memory segments labeled "mbRAM" and "mbROM".
+The bash script **split_into_ram_rom.sh** splits a single BlockRAM memory segment in a provided linker script into two logical segments labeled "mbRAM" and "mbROM".
-Required for the command are the linkerscript to change and a hex-value which represents the origin adress of the added memory segment.
+Required for the command are the linkerscript to change and a hex-value which represents the start adress of the writeable (RAM) portion.
 The CLI call looks like the following:

 ```bash